Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 ### Steps

-1. Download project structure and dependencies from [start.spring.io](https://start.spring.io/)
+1. Download PROJECT STRUCTURE and dependencies from [start.spring.io](https://start.spring.io/)

     Spring Boot set up with **spring Initializr**:

     ![spring initializr](./src/images/initializr.png)

-2. Model:
+2. Model: CREATE ENTITIES
-   a.
-Create entities for accounts and users and establish their properties and relationships
+   - Create entities for accounts and users and establish their properties and relationships
-   b.
-Create auxiliary classes and enums (Status, Money...)
+   - Create auxiliary classes and enums (Status, Money...)
-   c.
-Add dependencies and application properties for validation
+   - Add dependencies and application properties for validation
-   d.
-Add conditions for each entity property when needed
+   - Add conditions for each entity property when needed

-3.
+3. Repository: COMMUNICATE WITH DATABASE
+   - Create repositories for all entities: roles, accounts and users to communicate with the DataBase

+4. Service: CREATE METHODS AND ADD BUSINESS LOGIC
+   - Create service interfaces for all entities: roles, accounts and users to include methods to implement
+   - Create service implementations (classes) for all entities: roles, accounts and users to implement methods

 ***